-In this meditation session, I will share with you my best meditation script for stress and its benefits.
+In this meditation session, I will share with you my best guided meditation for stress (script).

 This script has done wonders for my meditation students and me.
 I used to suffer from stress almost every day, but thanks to this stress meditation script I’ve been able to relax and stay calm even during difficult times.